endymion1818/deliciousreverie-2023/src/content/posts/javascript-with-drupal.md

 }
 ```

-This is necessary otherwise the code under test would run immediately once the module is imported.
-Another option is to separate the code under test from the module containing the IIFE completely.
+But ideally the code is in a separate JS module from the IIFE, since that is much neater than this solution.

 #### Building the JS for Production